zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/other/operator.md

 title: Install Portworx on-prem using the Operator
 linkTitle: Install using the Operator
 weight: 2
-keywords: Install, on-premise, kubernetes, k8s, operator
+keywords: Install, on-premises, kubernetes, k8s, operator
 description: Learn how to install Portworx with Kubernetes using the Operator
 noicon: true
 ---